hamikm/dictpic/backend/README.md

-Backend for tapdef app.
-Entire backend is currently on AWS in the `aws_backend` directory, but I started to transition some lambdas to Google Cloud, since they are just proxies for Google vision and translation APIs.
-Turns out that start-up time for functions is way longer than for lambdas, which is why I'm sticking with AWS for now.
+Backend for the dictpic app. `aws_backend` contains an entire working backend, but some of the lambdas are just proxies for calls to Google services, like the OCR one. `google_backend` contains a few functions that can be used instead, but their startup time is much longer than lambda startup times.

-The `google_backend` directory contains a 100% working backend for the ocr endpoint, though.
-It's hooked up to the `hamik@bihedral.com` account.